Helping your clients establish their philanthropic legacies

 Solution: The Foundation can help you and your client evaluate the most beneficial asset distribution to minimize taxes, giving more to his/her heirs and preserving charitable intent.

 These are just a few of the ways the Foundation can provide solutions for your clients.
 Foundation staff is always available to discuss your client’s specific needs.
-Please contact Shirlee Tully, Chief Marketing & Development Officer, email@example.com or (916) 921-7723.
+Please contact Kerry Wood, Chief Marketing & Donor Engagement Officer, email@example.com or (916) 921-7723 ext.
+2027.